encukou/cpython/Doc/c-api/module.rst

    The module definition struct, which holds all information needed to create a module object.
-   This structure must be statically allocated (or be otherwise guaranteed to be valid while modules created from it exist).
+   This structure must be statically allocated (or be otherwise guaranteed to be valid while any modules created from it exist).
    Usually, there is only one variable of this type for each extension module.

    This struct is *not* a Python object.